Isoperimetric sets in nonnegative scalar curvature and their role through various concepts of mass: The isoperimetric mass and the isoperimetric Penrose inequality

-Together with Mazzieri, we proved that, in the general case considered in the above Section, and actually with no Ricci lower bound required, the left-hand side of \cref{eq:identity-mass-svar} is controlled from above by the right-hand side \cite[Theorem 1.3]{benatti_isoperimetricriemannianpenroseinequality_2022}.
-Inequalities bounding a suitable notion of mass in terms of the horizon boundary are usually denominated Penrose inequalities. \begin{theorem}[Isoperimetric Penrose inequality] Let $(M, g)$ be a $\CS^0$-Asymptotically Flat Riemannian $3$-manifold with nonnegative scalar curvature and closed, minimal outermost \emph{connected} boundary.
+Together with Mazzieri, we proved that, in the general case considered in \cref{sec:isoperimetry} and actually with no Ricci lower bound required, the quantity $\sqrt{\abs{\partial M}/16\pi}$ is controlled from above by $\ma_{\mathrm{iso}}$.
+This kind of inequalities, bounding from below a suitable notion of mass in terms of the area of horizon boundary, are usually denominated Penrose inequalities. \begin{theorem}[Isoperimetric Penrose inequality] Let $(M, g)$ be a $\CS^0$-asymptotically flat Riemannian $3$-manifold with nonnegative scalar curvature and closed, minimal outermost \emph{connected} boundary.
 Then,

-Moreover, equality holds if and only if $(M, g)$ is a Schwarzschild $3$-manifold with $\ma_{\iso} = \ma$. \end{theorem} Additional discussion on Penrose inequalities, including physical motivation behind them will be clearer in the next Section, where the Isoperimetric mass will be compared with other concepts of mass, most notably with the classical $\ADM$ mass.
-For the time being, we just point out that the latter is well defined only under stronger asymptotic assumptions on the metric decaying towards the flat one, and that these two notions of mass do actually coincide in these cases.
+Moreover, equality holds if and only if $(M, g)$ is a Schwarzschild $3$-manifold with $\ma_{\iso} = \ma$. \end{theorem} Additional discussion on Penrose inequalities, including physical motivations, will be presented in the next section, where the isoperimetric mass will be compared with other concepts of mass, most notably with the ``classical" $\ADM$ mass (\cref{def:adm-mass}).
+For the time being, we just point out that it is well defined only under stronger assumptions on the asymptotic decay of the metric towards the flat one, and that these two notions of mass do actually coincide in such case.

-The general strategy for the proof of \cref{eq:iso-penrose} follows Huisken-Ilmanen's \cite{huisken_inversemeancurvatureflow_2001}, where the inequality was proved in terms of the $\ADM$ mass.
+The general strategy for the proof of \cref{eq:iso-penrose} is the same as Huisken-Ilmanen's \cite{huisken_inversemeancurvatureflow_2001}, where the inequality was proved in terms of the $\ADM$ mass.
 It consists in exploiting again the monotonicity of the Hawking mass, this time along the weak Inverse Mean Curvature Flow of the minimal boundary.
 Since the mean curvature $\H$ vanishes on $\partial M$, the initial value of this quantity becomes

-Hence, since $\ma_H$ is nondecreasing along the flow by \cref{thm:geroch}, to prove \cref{eq:iso-penrose} it suffices to show that
+hence, since $\ma_H$ is nondecreasing along the flow by \cref{thm:geroch}, to prove \cref{eq:iso-penrose} it suffices to show that